uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 <functionname>(<argument(s)>)
 ```

-In the console, we write a command and then execute it by pressing Enter.
+In the console, we write a command and then evaluate it by pressing Enter.

 For example, try running the following command: